Practice will remain closed for Thanksgiving 23 & 24 November, Christmas December 25th, and New Year January 1st.

 Root canal therapy near you calls for one or more dental visits, depending on certain patient-specific factors.
 The steps involved in root canal therapy are as follows:

-• Our dentist near me obtains dental x-rays to determine your root canal’s curvature.
+• Our dentist near you obtains dental x-rays to determine your root canal’s curvature.
 The dentist must understand how extensively your canals are curved so they can get rid of all diseased pulp.
 Missing any spots during the initial root canals may necessitate endodontic retreatment.
 The x-rays also help the dentist assess whether the infection has spread to the surrounding bone.

 • Our dentist in Northlake, IL, numbs your tooth with local anesthesia.
 Additionally, Dr Mansi Mehta may administer a sedative to help you relax.